Hiti, Kasatonov, Suchy, Bush & Schell to IIHF Hall of Fame

 “Rudi Hiti and Laszlo Schell are representatives of the smaller IIHF nations, where so many great players and officials have performed outstanding roles, without ever getting rightful credit.
 It is very fitting that the IIHF Hall of Fame recognizes their accomplishments,” Fasel said.

-“I'm proud to induct this great quintet and honour Harald Griebel here in Berne tomorrow,” said the IIHF President.
+“I will be proud to induct this great quintet and to award Harald Griebel during the upcoming IIHF World Championship in Berne on May 5,” said the IIHF President.

 2009 IIHF Hall of Fame Inductees